Ghana Armed Forces: External operations

 The Armed Forces' first external operation was the United Nations Operation in the Congo in the early 1960s.
-The GAF operated in the Balkans, including with UNMIK, with the GAF external operations within Africa including the Rwandan genocide (UNAMIR).
-In his book Shake Hands with the Devil, Canadian Forces commander Romeo Dallaire gave the Ghanaian soldiers high praise for their work during the conflict, and during the Liberian Civil War, paving the way for the Accra Comprehensive Peace Agreement, among others.
+The GAF operated in the Balkans, including with UNMIK.
+Ghanaian operations within Africa included the UNAMIR deployment which became entangled in the Rwandan genocide.
+In his book Shake Hands with the Devil, Canadian Forces commander Romeo Dallaire gave the Ghanaian soldiers high praise for their work during that deployment.
+During the Liberian Civil War, Ghanaian activities helped pave the way for the Accra Comprehensive Peace Agreement, among others.
 Additional operations in Asia have included Iran and Iraq in the Iran–Iraq War, Kuwait and Lebanon civil war among others.

 A total of 3,359 Ghana Army soldiers and 283 Ghana Military Police operated as part of UNTAC in Cambodia.
 The UNTAC operation lasted two years, 1992−1993.
 After the long running Cambodia civil war ignited by external interventions, a resolution was accepted by the four warring factional parties.
 Operation UNTAC was the largest Ghanaian external operation since Ghana's first external military operation, ONUC in the Congo in the 1960s.
 Operation UNTAC and its contingent UNAMIC had a combined budget of more than $1.6 billion.

 In 2012, closer military cooperation was agreed with the Armed Forces of the Russian Federation.
 In 2013, the Armed Forces agreed closer military cooperation with the China People's Liberation Army, and with the Armed Forces of the Islamic Republic of Iran.